ikhwanfadhilah19/hukumohm/README.md

 ## About💨

-Codingan Menghitung Hukum Ohm Java with GUI
+Program Menghitung Hukum Ohm Java with GUI

 ## For Feedback💢